Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Before prescribing Prednisolone tablets, the doctor must make sure that there are no contraindications.

-Prednisolone tablets are for oral use.
-They are used orally, usually after meals, 1 time per day, which is associated with the daily rhythm of secretion of glucocorticosteroids by the adrenal cortex (sometimes, if necessary, the frequency of taking tablets can be increased).
-The dose is set by the doctor individually, which depends on the type, severity and characteristics of the course of the pathological process in the patient's body.
-After reaching the desired therapeutic effect, the dose is gradually reduced until it is maintained.
+Prednisolone tablets are intended for oral use.
+They are used orally, usually after meals, once a day, which is associated with the daily rhythm of glucocorticosteroid secretion by the adrenal cortex (sometimes, if necessary, the frequency of taking tablets can be increased).
+The dose is set by the doctor individually, which depends on the type, severity and characteristics of the pathological process in the patient’s body.
+After achieving the required therapeutic effect, the dose is gradually reduced until it is maintained.
 The average daily dose for an adult varies between 5-60 mg.
 The maximum daily dose should not exceed 200 mg (used for acute multiple sclerosis for 7 days, then the dose is gradually reduced to 80 mg per day).
-For children, the dosage is set at the rate of 0.14 mg of prednisolone per 1 kg of the child's body weight.
-In case of missing a pill, it should be taken as soon as possible.
+For children, the dosage is set at the rate of 0.14 mg of prednisolone per 1 kg of the child’s body weight.
+If you miss a pill, you should take it as quickly as possible.

-With a short-term intake of Prednisolone tablets, side effects develop extremely rarely.
+If not long-term use Side effects of Prednisolone tablets are extremely rare.
 With longer use of the drug, the development of negative reactions from various organs and systems is possible:

-• The digestive system is a steroid ulcer of the stomach or duodenum, associated with the fact that prednisolone inhibits the synthesis of prostaglandins of the digestive tract, which perform a protective function, perforation of the ulcer or bleeding from it, periodic nausea, vomiting, increased appetite, inflammation of the pancreas (pancreatitis), esophagus ( esophagitis) with the formation of ulcers in it, a violation of the digestive process, increased gas formation in the intestine (flatulence).
+• Digestive system - steroid ulcer of the stomach or duodenum, associated with the fact that prednisolone inhibits the synthesis of prostaglandins of the digestive tract, which perform protective function, perforation of an ulcer or bleeding from it, periodic nausea, vomiting, increased appetite, inflammation of the pancreas (pancreatitis), esophagus (esophagitis) with the formation of ulcers in it, disruption of the digestive process, increased gas formation in the intestines (flatulence).

-• Nervous system - increased intracranial pressure, which is accompanied by a syndrome of congestive optic disc (more often develops in children), sleep disturbances, convulsions, severe dizziness, headache, fainting.
+• Nervous system - increased intracranial pressure, which is accompanied by congestive optic disc syndrome (more often develops in children), sleep disturbances, convulsions, severe dizziness, headache, fainting.

-• Endocrine system - violation of the functional activity of the adrenal cortex (adrenal insufficiency), suppression of the growth process in children, increased blood sugar (hyperglycemia), menstrual irregularities in women, the manifestation of latent (latent) diabetes mellitus, hirsutism (increased hair growth of the skin, which is especially noticeable in women).
+• Endocrine system - disruption of the functional activity of the adrenal cortex (adrenal insufficiency), suppression of the growth process in children, increased blood sugar (hyperglycemia), disruption menstrual cycle in women, the manifestation of latent (latent) diabetes mellitus, hirsutism (increased hair growth of the skin, which is especially noticeable in women).

 • Water-electrolyte balance is the retention of water and salts in the body, accompanied by an increase in blood pressure, as well as the development of circulatory failure.

-• Musculoskeletal system - muscle weakness, increased bone fragility (osteoporosis), which is the cause of subsequent pathological fractures, including compression fractures of some vertebrae.
+• Musculoskeletal system - muscle weakness, increased bone fragility (osteoporosis), which causes subsequent pathological fractures, including compression fractures of some vertebrae.

-• Eyes - cataracts, an increase in intraocular pressure, as a result of which glaucoma subsequently develops, exophthalmos.
+• Eyes – cataracts, enlargement intraocular pressure, as a result of which glaucoma and exophthalmos subsequently develop.

-• Higher nervous activity - symptoms of psychosis may appear, especially in the first 2 weeks after the start of taking Prednisolone tablets, it often develops in women and in persons with systemic lupus erythematosus.
+• Higher nervous activity– symptoms of psychosis may appear, especially in the first 2 weeks after starting to take Prednisolone tablets, more often develops in women and in people with systemic lupus erythematosus.

-• Metabolism is a negative nitrogen balance in the body, which is caused by increased destruction of proteins, an increase in body weight.
+• Metabolism is a negative nitrogen balance in the body, which is caused by increased destruction of proteins and an increase in body weight.

-• Indicators of laboratory tests - a decrease in the number of leukocytes (leukopenia), platelets (thrombopenia), an increase in the level of calcium in the blood, urine, an increase in the level of triglycerides, total cholesterol, as well as low and very low density lipoproteins.
+• Indicators laboratory research– decrease in the number of leukocytes (leukopenia), platelets (thrombopenia), increased calcium levels in the blood, urine, increased triglyceride levels, total cholesterol, as well as low and very low density lipoproteins.

-• Allergic reactions - rarely, while taking Prednisolone tablets, anaphylactic shock may develop with multiple organ failure and a progressive decrease in blood pressure.
+• Allergic reactions - rarely, while taking Prednisolone tablets, the development of anaphylactic shock with multiple organ failure and a progressive decrease in blood pressure is possible.

-In the event of the development of side effects, the doctor decides on the abolition of Prednisolone tablets on an individual basis, depending on their type, nature and severity.
+If side effects develop, the doctor decides on discontinuing Prednisolone tablets on an individual basis, depending on their type, nature and severity.

 • If a patient has a systemic fungal infection while taking Prednisolone tablets, its course may progress, since they suppress the activity of the immune system.

-• When exposed to stress factors on the patient's body, it is recommended to switch to parenteral forms of glucocorticosteroids, which are administered intravenously or intramuscularly.
+• When the patient’s body is exposed to stress factors, it is recommended to switch to parenteral forms of glucocorticosteroids, which are administered intravenously or intramuscularly.

-• Sudden cancellation of Prednisolone tablets is excluded, as this can lead to the development of acute adrenal insufficiency, so the dosage is reduced gradually.
+• Sudden withdrawal of Prednisolone tablets is excluded, as this can lead to the development of acute adrenal insufficiency, so the dosage is reduced gradually.

-• Against the background of the use of the drug, a manifestation of diabetes mellitus, as well as a latent course of amebiasis, is possible (in persons with signs of an intestinal infection of the lower digestive tract, as well as those arriving from tropical countries, a study on dysentery amoebiasis is mandatory before prescribing Prednisolone tablets).
+• During the use of the drug, the manifestation of diabetes mellitus, as well as the latent course of amebiasis, is possible (in persons with signs of intestinal infection of the lower parts of the digestive tract, as well as those arriving from tropical countries, before prescribing Prednisolone tablets, a test for dysenteric amebiasis is required).

-• Against the background of long-term use of Prednisolone tablets, glaucoma may develop, therefore, periodic examination by an ophthalmologist is required, as well as measurement of intraocular pressure.
+• Long-term use of Prednisolone tablets may result in the development of glaucoma, so periodic examination by an ophthalmologist is required, as well as measurement of intraocular pressure.

 • The use of the drug in high doses requires periodic monitoring of blood pressure levels, as well as the patient’s weight.